-Health Workforce Scholarship Program (HWSP) The Health Workforce Scholarship Program (HWSP) provides scholarships and bursaries to eligible health professionals working in rural locations to maintain and expand their skills. • Scholarship - Students receive \$10,000 per year for 2 years. • Bursary - Covers the cost of training, accommodation, travel or course fees and/or cover or -- -- --

-Name Description Incentives (financial and other) Demand for scholarships is very high and there are limited scholarships available.
+Health Workforce Scholarship Program (HWSP) The Health Workforce Scholarship Program (HWSP) provides scholarships and bursaries to eligible health professionals working in rural locations to maintain and expand their skills.
+Demand for scholarships is very high and there are limited scholarships available.
 Each Rural Workforce Agency (RWA) identifies their local health workforce and skills needs through an annual assessment.
 This assessment outlines the health workforce priorities for the state or territory, includes the development of a list of eligible professions for the HWSP and assists in determining the allocation of scholarships and bursaries.
-Eligible locations include: • primary health care in MM 1-2 locations only if employed by an Aboriginal Medical Service or Aboriginal Community Controlled Health Organisation; or • primary health care in MM 3-7 locations. partially cover training related expenses.
+Eligible locations include: • primary health care in MM 1-2 locations only if employed by an Aboriginal Medical Service or • Scholarship - Students receive \$10,000 per year for 2 years. • Bursary - Covers the cost of training, accommodation, travel or course fees and/or cover or partially cover training related expenses. -- -- ---

+Name Description Incentives (financial and other) Aboriginal Community Controlled Health Organisation; or primary health care in MM 3-7 locations.
 Rural Health Multidisciplinary Training (RHMT) Program The RHMT program aims to improve the recruitment and retention of medical, nursing, dental and allied health professionals through immersive clinical placements and academic campuses in rural and remote Australia.
-The RHMT program offers health students the opportunity to train in rural and remote communities via a network including: • 20 rural clinical schools • 19 university departments of rural health • 6 dental faculties offering extended rural placements • The Northern Territory Medical Program. • 28 regional training hubs are tasked with building medical training pathways within a region and guiding students and trainees through these pathways.
+The RHMT program offers health students the opportunity to train in rural and remote communities via a network including: 20 rural clinical schools 19 university departments of rural health 6 dental faculties offering extended rural placements The Northern Territory Medical Program 28 regional training hubs tasked with building medical training pathways within a region and guiding students and trainees through these pathways.
 The program supports health students in clinical placement opportunities in a rural and remote environment.
 This enables students to experience rural clinical training experiences and increases the likelihood of opting to work in rural and remote Australia.
 Over \$250 million per annum is provided to 23 universities through the RHMT.
 Commonwealth funding goes directly to the participating university.
 Scholarships and bursaries to individual students are at the discretion of each participating university.
-Indigenous Health Workforce The Indigenous Health Workforce Traineeships (IHWT) program provides funding to approved National Aboriginal Community Controlled Health The Indigenous Health Workforce Traineeships (IHWT) program supports completion of approved nationally recognised Certificate II to Diploma-level qualifications including those
+HELP for Rural Doctors and Nurse Practitioners The Program will reduce outstanding Higher Education Loan Program (HELP) debt for eligible doctors and nurse practitioners who live and work in rural, remote or very remote areas of Australia.
+On commencement of the Program, eligible doctors and nurse practitioners will be encouraged to live and work in rural, remote or very remote areas of Australia, with an offer from the Government to reduce their outstanding HELP debt, provided they meet the eligibility criteria and their obligations to complete the required amount of work.
+More information can be found in the program fact sheet and frequently asked questions.
+Indigenous Health Workforce Traineeship (IHWT) Program The Indigenous Health Workforce Traineeships (IHWT) program provides funding to approved National Aboriginal Community Controlled Health Organisation (NACCHO) affiliates, or equivalent organisations.
+The Indigenous Health Workforce Traineeships (IHWT) program supports completion of approved nationally recognised Certificate II to Diploma-level qualifications including those listed under the Health Training